Mon - Thur: 8:00am - 5:00pm

-Quartzite is a metamorphic stone that is almost completely comprised of mineral quartz.
-Similar to the process of billions of snowflakes merging together to form a solid iceberg, quartzite is comprised of sand grains that form sandstone that is buried very deeply in earth which becomes hotter and more compressed over time.
+Quartzite is a metamorphic stone that is almost completely composed of mineral quartz.
+Similar to the process of billions of snowflakes merging together to form a solid iceberg, quartzite is composed of sand grains that form sandstone that is buried very deeply in earth which becomes hotter and more compressed over time.
 The grains of sand fuse to each other under the heat and pressure and form a very dense and durable stone.

 Quartzite is typically light colored or even white due to the light color of quartz sand.
-Minerals in the ground water can impact the color with blue, green, or red hues.
+Minerals in the groundwater can impact the color with blue, green, or red hues.
 Some types of the more vividly colored quartzite are Azul Macaubas and Van Gogh quartzites.

 Quartzite is a very hard stone.
-This is one of the key ways to separate quartzite from its imposters.
+This is one of the key ways to separate quartzite identification from its imposters.
 On the Mohs Hardness Scale of 1-10 with one being talc and ten being diamond, quartzite rates as a seven.
 This means that it’s harder than the blade of a knife and harder than glass.
 If you see “soft quartzite” on the label then it’s not real quartzite, there’s no such thing as soft quartzite.

 Quartzite is resistant to acids and will not etch from acids such as vinegar or lemon juice.
 If it etches it’s not real quartzite.
 Quartzite does have a wide range of porosities.
 The highly metamorphosed stones have minerals that are tightly bonded together, such as Sea Pearl or Taj Mahal.
 Some quartzites have been exposed to less intense pressure, such as Calacatta Macaubas, and White Macaubas, which makes them more porous making sealing them a good idea.

 So how do you determine if it’s real or fake quartzite?
-Doing a glass scratch test is one way to verify that quartzite is real.
+Doing a glass scratch test is one way to verify that quartzite identification is real.
 To complete the test you will need to:

 A similar test can be done with a knife blade.
 This test is ideal if no pointed edges are available, such as with a full finished slab.
 Use the tip of the knife blade to try to scratch the stone.
 If it’s real quartzite it will only scratch lightly or not at all.